Zahedm45/roborally/README.md

-#ROBORALLY GAME
+#ROBORALLY

+This is Robarally game

-### How to play
+## How to play

 Start main method from `StartRoboRally` class.

-Achieve all the checkPoints in order (first 1, then 2, then...)
+Reach all the checkPoints in numerical order (first 1, then 2, then...)

-Who ever achieves all the checkPoints before anyone else, will be the winner.
+Whoever reaches all the checkPoints before anyone else, will be the winner.

-### Features (database connection is not needed) :
+## Features (without database connection) :
-1. You will able to save a board to your computer.

-2. load a board from your computer
+1. You will able to save a board on your computer and then you can edit the board as you wish and load the board from your computer

-3. choose number of player from 1 to 6

-4. Walls - a robot/player can't go through a wall.
+2. Walls -  robots/players can't go through a wall.

-5. A robot can push other robots.
+3. Robot can push other robots.

-6. Gear - turns a robot either right or left.
+4. Gear - turns a robot either right or left.

-7. PushPanel - pushes the robot in PushPanel's direction.
+5. PushPanel - pushes robots in PushPanel's direction.
 Though, only on step 2 and 4.

-8. BoardLaser and EnergySpace - BoardLaser sets a robot in survival mode, so that the robot has to get to the energySpace/energyBack first.
+6. BoardLaser and EnergySpace - BoardLaser sets robots in survival mode, so that the robots have to get to the energySpace/energyBack first.
 Checkpoints will not be counted, when a robot in survival mode.
 If a robot has an eneryBank in advance then the robot won't be set in survival mode.

-9. EnergySpace - can be picked up only once from a particular space in a game by one robot.
+7. EnergySpace - can be picked up only once from one particular space in a game by one robot.

-10. Pit - draws walls around the robot.
+8. Pit - draws walls around the robot.
 To get out of a pit the robot has to use a damageCard.

-11. ConveyorBelt - pushes the robot in conveyorBelt's direction.
+9. ConveyorBelt - pushes robots in conveyorBelt's direction.

+10. Once a game is done you will be asked if you want to play another game, exit or go to the game lobby.

-### extended features with a database connection.
+## Extended features with a database connection.

-12. The game will be saved automatically in the database right after a user interaction occurred.
+1. Games will be saved automatically in the database right after a user interaction occurred.
-So that the game is repayable if the game stopped for any reasons.
+So, that the game is repayable if the game stopped for any reasons, and everything will be as it was before it stopped.

+2. It is only the running (no winner yet) games you will be able to load from DB.
+The game list is sorted by date and time.
+Whenever a game is loaded from DB, it gets updated by current date and time.
+So that the last game comes first.